INFORMATION FOR PEOPLE WITH DISABILITIES

 Accessible routes or lifts will take you to the Departures area and allow you to change levels independently in all four terminals.

 If you do not want to go directly to the gate but would, for example, prefer to have a coffee with friends beforehand, please also inform the check-in personnel of this.
-In this case, report directly to the Boarding Support desk (Terminal 3, Departures) to be then transported to your gate.
+In this case, report directly to the desk of the Mobility Service (Boarding Support) in Terminal 3, Departures to be then transported to your gate.
 You can still do this up to one hour before departure.

 TRAVELLING WITH YOUR OWN WHEELCHAIR